 Can you substitute other hot peppers?

-Yes.
+Yes, you can substitute other hot peppers.
 If you don’t have jalapenos, or you’d like to create another hot pepper jelly instead of jalapeno jelly, you can use other hot peppers.
 Remember different peppers have different levels of heat.
-Jalapenos are a hot pepper, but banana peppers are milder, other peppers like haberano are hotter.
+Jalapenos are a hot pepper, banana peppers are milder, and other peppers like haberano are hotter.

 If you’re new to canning I highly recommend you read up on the home canning safety processes before using this recipe.
 Here’s a list of resources for you: